 Protected Wildlife Areas

-A little more than 10% of the land in Sonora is designated as protected wildlife areas.
+More than 10% of Sonora is designated as protected wildlife areas.
 It covers 7,129 square miles to be exact, about twice the size of Puerto Rico.
 The state’s most popular protected area is the El Pinacate biosphere reserve.
 It is part of the Altar Desert, and more than likely you pass by it on visits to and from Puerto Peñasco.
-The El Pinacate biosphere reserve is stunning nature on display.
-It features massive volcanic (which are dormant not active).
-The site is frequently visited by researchers and civilians, both Mexico residents and foreign tourists.
-El Pinacate is well worth your time, especially if you are a photography or outdoors enthusiast.

 State Economy